Baháʼí symbols: The Greatest Name

-Since the symbol refers more directly to the Name of God and of the Messenger of God, than any other symbol in the Baháʼí Faith, it is not generally used in a casual manner or to adorn the personal artifacts that are put to common use.
+Since the symbol refers more directly to the Name of God and the Manifestation of God than any other symbol in the Baháʼí Faith, it is not generally used casually or to adorn the personal artifacts that are put to common use.
 The symbol can usually be seen in Baháʼí homes and rings that are produced on a limited scale.

 Ringstone symbol

 The Ringstone Symbol was designed by ʻAbdu'l-Bahá, and, as its name implies, is the most common symbol found on rings worn by Baháʼís, but it is also used on necklaces, book covers, and paintings.
 It consists of two stars (haykal) interspersed with a stylized Baháʼ.
 The lower line is said to represent humanity and the world of creation, the upper line the world of God, and the middle line represents the special station of Manifestation of God and the world of revelation; the vertical line is the primal will or Holy Spirit proceeding from God through the manifestations to humanity.
 The position of Manifestation of God in this symbol is said to be the linking point to God.
 The two stars or haykals represent Baháʼu'lláh and the Báb.
-Together, the relationship between the upper, middle, and vertical lines also constitute what could be regarded as a Baháʼí rendering of the holy trinity, while it is also probably no coincidence that the shape of the symbol bears similarity to the Chinese characters for king 王, Jade Emperor 玉帝, and master 主.
+It is also probably no coincidence that the shape of the symbol bears similarity to the Chinese characters for king 王, Jade Emperor 玉帝, and master 主.